-Since the founding of the graduate program in 1964, comparative literature has evolved to include not only Western cultures, both ancient and modern, but also Chinese, Japanese, and Arabic.
+Since the founding of the graduate program in 1964, comparative literature has evolved to include not only Western cultures, both ancient and modern, but also Chinese, Japanese, Korean and Arabic.
 The department, in cooperation with the various literature departments and programs, offers a wide array of courses in literature, literary theory, and cultural studies.

 The faculty includes over twenty-five members of professorial rank with appointments wholly or partly in the department.
 As members of a medium-sized department in a relatively small university, graduate students enjoy unusual opportunities for close contact in and outside of the classroom.
 Students receive close guidance, including job–search preparation.
 The program accommodates a wide range of individual emphases in literature and culture, periods, genres, history, criticism, and theory.
 We hold several colloquia, lectures, and forums each year.

 - Writing Sample: Required (10 pages maximum; we cannot read longer samples).